 Your board of trustees must manage any surpluses or deficits from under- or overspending on the employment of relief teachers from year to year as part of the overall financial management of the school.

 We provide additional relief teacher funding when certain conditions are met.
-Go to additional relief teacher funding for more information.

 Students with special learning needs are eligible to be considered for equipment grants if they’re supported through any special education initiative.